 Facebook: Recast Music (@recastmusiceducation)

 Recast will soon be launching a crowdfunding campaign for the HomeSounds project.
 This campaign will be raising funds primarily for staffing costs and resources.
-The OOMS systems we use are sourced from the LocusSonus project and each system can cost between £100 - £400, depending on the installation.

 If you feel you would like to support the HomeSounds project directly we can accept donations through the paypal link below.